eigr/spawn/docs/install.md

 spawn install k8s --context=minikube
 ```

-For the full list of options use spawn install kubernetes: `spawn install k8s --help`.
+For the full list of options use: `spawn install k8s --help`.

-Alternatively you can also install the Operator directly via manifest file..
+Alternatively you can also install the Operator directly via manifest file.
 The following command shows how this could be done directly via the command line:

 ```shell
 kubectl create ns eigr-functions && curl -L https://github.com/eigr/spawn/releases/download/{release-version}/manifest.yaml | kubectl apply -f -